 Propose:

-The allocation period is a multiple of the BI, i.e., allocation period = n x BI where n is the value represented by B0–B14
+The allocation period is a multiple of the beacon interval, i.e., allocation period = n x bi where n is the value represented by B0–B14 and bi is the beacon interval.

 1222.17

 The allocation period is a fraction of the BI, i.e., allocation period = BI/n where n is the value represented by B0–B14.